-A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+- A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract and:

-Performance: Obtained a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract and: - Performance: Obtained a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period and selected contracts for testing.
+Obtained management's representation that the listing is complete.

-i.
-Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.

-Performance: Observed that the contracts selected were bid in accordance with the Louisiana Public Bid Law.
-Only 2 of 5 contracts selected required Public Bid Law.
+- i.
+Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law. - Performance: Observed that the contracts selected were bid in accordance with the Louisiana Public Bid Law.
+Only one contract selected required Public Bid Law and it was bid in accordance with State Bid Law.